Arokiaswamy Velumani: Personal life

-During his working career at BARC at age 27, Velumani married Sumathi, daughter of J. K. Rao and Sarak Rao.
+During his working career at BARC at age 27, Velumani married Sumathi, daughter of J. K. Rao and Sarala Rao.
 Sumathi was working with the State Bank of India until the couple decided to leave their jobs to start Thyrocare.
-The couple have a son – Anand (born 1989) and a daughter – Amruta (born 1991) who were born during Velumani's working career at BARC.
+The couple have two children.
 Sumathi Velumani was diagnosed with pancreatic cancer in October 2015 and died on 13 February 2016 at age 55.
-Velumani continues to live along with his son and daughter in company quarters situated in the main headquarters of Thyrocare at Navi Mumbai.